ML-Project-CATID/CWS-WSDDN-TIGERS/README.md

 # WSDDN-TIGERS
-This pipeline can be used for running pattern recognition algorithm on dataset of tiger images and identify unique tigers from a database of tiger images for any query related to the code please contact:-
+This pipeline can be used for running pattern recognition algorithm on dataset of tiger images and identify unique tigers from a database of tiger images for

+Any query related to the code please contact:-

 Dr Kartic Subr {Kartic Subr <kartic@gmail.com>}{https://homepages.inf.ed.ac.uk/ksubr/}
 and